 Travel accommodation has evolved significantly over the past decade.
 There are so many options now for the modern traveller that it is hard to remember the times when you would visit a travel agent, flick through a paper brochure (yes, they still exist) and pick a hotel based on its star-rating and one tiny picture.
 No peer-reviews, no searching through countless websites to compare prices.
 The best part?
 If you know where to look, you can now even find accommodation for free.
 Everybody loves free stuff.

 I don’t know if we have a particular favourite type of accommodation when we travel.
-Maggie and I have had great experiences at hotels, hostels, Airbnb apartments/houses, Couchsurfing, housesitting and even camping in a cramped foam bed 5 inches from the ceiling in a campervan.
+Nick and I have had great experiences at hotels, hostels, Airbnb apartments/houses, Couchsurfing, housesitting and even camping in a cramped foam bed 5 inches from the ceiling in a campervan.
 We’ve stayed in some pretty rotten places too, so we know how to avoid winding up in a place with poo stains in the toilet and nasty little critters in your bed.
 When travelling with your partner, the accommodation you choose is definitely critical to your enjoyment.

 Let’s jump in.

 What to look for in accommodation

 #1 for us is always location.
 You can stay in the fanciest hotel room there is, but if it’s too far away from the actual destination you came to see then you’ve missed the point.
 When we search for accommodation we want something convenient, close to the major attractions and public transport connections.
 If you can get yourself near marketplaces and restaurants too then you’re definitely onto a winner.
 Side note: avoid accommodation on noisy main streets unless you like the confused look on people’s faces when they see your sleep-deprived zombie impression.